oracle/oci-python-sdk/examples/fss-backup/README.md

                         Named rclone remote for that user. ie oci:
   -ad AVAILABILITYDOMAIN, --availabilitydomain AVAILABILITYDOMAIN
                         AD for FSS usage.
-Such as dDzb:US-ASHBURN-AD-1 -m MOUNTIP, --mountip MOUNTIP
+Such as dDzb:US-ASHBURN-AD-1 -m MOUNTOCID, --mountocid MOUNTOCID
-                        Mount Point IP to use.
+                        Mount Point OCID to use.
   -pr PROFILE, --profile PROFILE
                         OCI Profile name (if not default) -ty TYPE, --type TYPE
-                        Type: daily(def), weekly, monthly --dryrun              Dry Run - print what it would do --serversidecopy      For weekly/monthly only - copies directly from latest daily backup, not source FSS -t THRESHOLD, --threshold THRESHOLD
+                        Type: daily(def), weekly, monthly --dryrun              Dry Run - print what it would do -ssc, --serversidecopy
+                        For weekly/monthly only - copies directly from latest daily backup, not source FSS -s, --sortbytes       Sort by byte size of FSS, smallest to largest (smaller FS backed up first -t THRESHOLD, --threshold THRESHOLD
-                        GB threshold - do not back up share if more than this
+                        GB threshold - do not back up share if more than this -su, --usesudo        Attempt to run mount/umount with sudo - requires /etc/sudoers -ip, --instanceprincipal
+                        Use Instance Principal Auth - negates --profile
 ```

 The script using rclone internally, which is fully documented at rclone.org

-All output is given to the local shell, and in the case of cron, it is best to collect all output from STDERR and STDOUT to a single file
+All output is given to the local shell vbia python logging module, and in the case of cron, it is best to collect all output from STDERR and STDOUT to a single file.
+Use `-v` for additional output.

 ## About OSS Object Storage

 Using OSS is great - nearly unlimited cheap storage.
-By using a versioned bucket, the script ensures that the daily incremental backups are simply maintaned and only new and changed files are added.  rclone uses a checksum to determine if it needs to copy anything, so if you run daily incrementals, they will not take up more space unless anything is changed.
+By using a versioned bucket, the script ensures that the daily incremental backups are simply maintained and only new and changed files are added.  rclone uses a checksum to determine if it needs to copy anything, so if you run daily incrementals, they will not take up more space unless anything is changed.
 The versioned bucket will then keep track of previous file versions to choos from, in the case of a single file restore.

-For weekly and monthly backups, the folder created is unique using a timestamp, which results in a full copy being sent up (takes much longer)
+For weekly and monthly backups, the folder created is unique using a timestamp, which results in a full copy being sent up (takes much longer).
+See the [server side copy](#server-side-copy) parameter for additional details.

 Finally, this process enables Object Lifecycle Policies to delete older copies, based on retention rules.
-See below.
+See [Object Lifecycle](#object-lifecycle)

 ## About rclone